PabloVD/HaloGraphNet/README.md

 - `main.py`: train and test the network.

-- `hyperparams_tunning.py`: optimize the hyperparameters using optuna.
+- `hyperparams_optimization.py`: optimize the hyperparameters using optuna.

-- `plot_out_true.py`: plot predicted versus true halo masses.

 In the folder `Source`, several auxiliary routines are defined: